Colpocorto/gauntlet-editor/README.md

 - Fix "modified" glyph of TATTabs
 - Change TMemoryBuffer copy for a direct method
 - Add a "BOOM" button to clear the whole maze
+- The top border is overwritten when a random maze is generated and wrapping is enabled